Mpeketoni attacks: Perpetrators

 Although no group immediately claimed responsibility for the first attack, Kenyan army spokesman Major Emmanuel Chirchir said the "assailants [are] likely to be Al-Shabaab".

-Al-Shabab claimed responsibility for the second attack, saying its members had killed 20 people.
-Kenyatta asserted that local politicians, who were connected with a network of gangs, had instigated the attacks, and dismissed Al-Shabaab's claim of responsibility.
+Al-Shabaab claimed responsibility for the second attack, saying its members had killed 20 people.
+The group stated that the attacks were "revenge for the presence of Kenyan troops in Somalia and the killing of Muslims."
+District deputy commissioner Benson Maisori also reported the waving of the Al-Shabaab flag.
+However, Kenyatta asserted that local politicians, who were connected with a network of gangs, had instigated the attacks, and dismissed Al-Shabaab's claim of responsibility.

 Many locals accused the Kenyan government of attempting to enrich Kikuyus by giving them land.
 This grievance was also behind the fatal ethnic violence that took place following the disputed 2007 Kenyan elections.
 President Kenyatta, a Kikuyu himself, described the attacks as "politically motivated ethnic violence against a Kenyan community, with the intention of profiling and evicting them for political reasons".
 The opposition leader Raila Odinga, who Kenyatta had defeated in the 2013 general election, denied involvement in the violence and suggested that Kenyatta's remarks were "unfortunate and unjustified".

 Correspondents from the area conjectured that ethnic Somali or Oromo residents may have perpetrated the attack and attempted to deflect blame onto Al-Shabaab by using the group's flag as a guise.

 On 25 June, Lamu County Governor Issa Timamy was arrested on charges related to the attack.